-With my husband, Bill Moriarty, I have lived in Coos Bay, Oregon, for twenty-two years and have raised three sons.
+With my husband, Bill Moriarty, I have lived in Coos Bay, Oregon, for twenty-three years and have raised three sons.
 When our youngest left for college in 2012, I suddenly had vast stretches of time alone and resolutely, but with little confidence, returned to my childhood passion for drawing and painting.

 Coos Art Museum has helped me reclaim regular habits of making marks and manipulating color.
 Since 2013, I have taken nearly every studio art class offered at the museum–watercolor painting, acrylic painting, print making, mixed media, and experimental classes.
 My instructors have included Pat Snyder, Liv Drahos, Allen A. (Tony) Adams, Eileen Sorg, Zoe Cohen, and Jesse Reno.
 After a summer 2017 workshop in Yachats, OR, with Serena Barton, I have also started learning to create abstract works using mixtures of oil paint and cold wax medium.
 In the past three years, I have rarely worked to reproduce people, places, or objects in my paintings.
 Most of my paintings now are abstract expressions of experiences, ideas, and aspirations.

 My Amherst College education included studio classes in watercolor with Carl Schmalz plus drawing and oil painting with Oriole Farb, but English was my major area of study.
 I continued to devote intense attention to words, history, and ideas as I pursued a master’s degree in theological studies at Harvard Divinity School.
 I considered entering professional ministry but never felt any certainty about “being called” to ministry.
 Having a headache every Sunday after church underscored my doubts.